-We here at Lost Laowai are card-carrying 沙发土豆, and as such suffered with hours of card-board programming on CCTV9 before discovering these tips to watching good English entertainment in China.
+We here at Lost Laowai are card-carrying 沙发土豆, and as such suffered through hours of card-board programming on CCTV before discovering these tips to watching good English entertainment in China.

 Unless you live in an expat enclave, you very likely suffer through China’s basic (and we do mean basic) cable packages.
 40+ channels of shite packaged in one of four basic flavours: Japanese occupation drama, Dynastic period drama, cheesy variety show or heavily (ahem) “focused” news.